 Schools Bill will result in cheaper uniform costs, ministers claim

+MPs have previously raised concerns about the high costs parents face in buying branded items of clothing for uniform

-The parents of four million children will get cheaper school uniforms because of a law reform making its way through Parliament, the Government has claimed.
+The parents of four million children will get cheaper school uniforms because of a law reform making its way through parliament, the Government claims.

 The Children’s Wellbeing and Schools Bill will reduce uniform costs for families by £70 million across England, according to analysis by the Department for Education (DfE).